MLH/mlh-hackathon-organizer-guide/Organizer-Resources/Brainstorm.md

 and a chance to report their progress and get help from mentors and other teams with things they're stuck on.
 Consider running three to five check-in meetings interspersed throughout your hackathon.

+At a check-in meeting, teams take turns stating how much progress they've made, what difficulties are impeding their progress, and what kind of help they need from others at the hackathon.